mekhti11/email-crawler/Readme.md

 ```
 "keyword" - String that will be searched on Google

-10 - The number of websites that will be chosen from search results on Google for cwawling.
+10 - The number of websites that will be chosen from search results on Google for crawling.

 #### Get Crawled emails
 ```bash